DTU-R3/dtu-r3.github.io/README.md

 while most of the higher level logic is done by running the same (ROS) software packages than on the physical robots.

-## Use-cases

-* Telepresence: such as an assistive technology for people with handicaps, or for remote inspection of a building
-* Airports: such as for helping people moving to the gate, or as a security watch
-* 360° documentation: such as for documenting the progress of a building being constructed
-* Etc.

 ## Team